wix-incubator/react-native-opus-decode/CONTRIBUTING.md

 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
 - `yarn example ios`: run the example app on iOS.

 ### Sending a pull request